#1 - Demystifying AI

 This happens due to knowledge cutoff—the date up to which the AI’s training data extends.
 If an event occurs after this date, the model does not know about it.

-Why?
-GPT models are trained using a method called - ‘Back propagation’.
+Why is there a cutoff?
+LLM models are trained using a method called - ‘Back propagation’.
 It refers to running the model with a particular input until an expected output is returned.
 Back propagation is a costly and time consuming affair and therefore it cannot be trained with live data.

 Your input (or query) is converted into tokens through tokenization, where text is split into smaller, AI-processable pieces.